mosip/documentation/docs/adopting-lts-1.2.0.md

 # ADOPTING LONG-TERM SUPPORT VERSION (1.2.0)

-MOSIP periodically releases versions of the platform, tagged with their version numbers.
+MOSIP periodically releases new versions of the platform, tagged with their version numbers.

-Asymmetric Amoeba (1.2.0) is the latest stable version of LTS.
+Asymmetric Amoeba  is the latest stable Long Term Support (LTS 1.2.0) version.
 This release focuses on easy manageability, usability, enhanced performance, robustness, security, inclusivity, and comprehensive documentation.
 Additionally, **multiple languages** are now supported across modules.

-LTS versions get patch releases with minor and major updates as and when required.
+LTS versions get patch releases with minor and major updates, as and when required.

 **SUPPORTED FOR A MINIMUM OF 5 YEARS**

-Asymmetric Amoeba (1.2.0 LTS) was released in February 2022 and will be supported at the minimum until February 2027.
+LTS 1.2.0 was released in February 2022 and will be supported at the minimum until February 2027.

-* What happens after the five years?
+_What happens after five years?_

-    * Support will be available for migration to next LTS version for two years.
+    * Support will be available for migration to next LTS version for two years following it's release.
-    * Adopter inputs and experiences will be factored to fine tune during this duration.
+    * Adopter inputs and experiences will be factored in to fine tune subsequent versions.

 ## Benefits of Long Term Support

 LTS releases offer:

 * Completely implemented roadmap features
-* Frozen API and Data formats
+* Frozen API and data formats
 * Tooling, add-ons and extensions
 * Compatible components and solutions in the marketplace
 * Compliance and certification programs